How to get a California Resale Certificate

 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

 After registering, a sales tax number will be provided by the California Department of Tax & Fee Administration.
 This number will be listed on the Resale Certificate.

 A resale certificate can be generated by the buyer or seller, provided their certificate contains the required information.
 To make things easier, the Department of Tax & Fee Administration has a Resale Certificate (BOE-230) that is available for download to document tax-free transactions.

-Filling out the BOE-230 is pretty straightforward, but is critical for the seller to gather all the information.
+Filling out the California Resale Certificate (Form BOE-230) is pretty straightforward but is critical for the seller to gather all the information.

 In the case of a sales tax audit, the California Department of Tax & Fee Administration requires the seller to have a correctly filled out BOE-230 Resale Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.